lambdaclass/entropy_blog/posts/sgx_StoryTell.md

 And then restart AESM.

-If AESM still don't work, try using the gramine docker image, and do the same inside the docker.
+If AESM still doesn't work, try using the gramine docker image, and do the same inside the docker.
 To use gramine inside Docker:

 ```
 docker run --device /dev/sgx_enclave --device /dev/sgx_provision -it gramineproject/gramine